-Do not underestimate security of your data.
+Do not underestimate the security of your data.
 Thefts of data and entire computers are a daily matter.
-Both individuals and enterprises lose top secret financial data and for some it costs reputation.
-In the light of the latest news on FBI wanting to require all encrypted communications systems to have back doors really undermines the right for privacy.
-Lately the Privacy and Security issues are very much talked about and taken in consideration.
+Both individuals and enterprises lose top-secret financial data and for some it costs reputation.
+In the light of the latest news on the FBI wanting to require all encrypted communications systems to have back doors really undermines the right to privacy.
+Lately, Privacy and Security issues are very much talked about and taken into consideration.

-Rohos Mini Drive is totally free for the home user and it is the best free encryption security tool that uses NIST approved encryption standard.
-In other words it has all a home user needs to achieve a good level of computer data privacy.
+Rohos Mini Drive is totally free for the home user and it is the best free encryption security tool that uses NIST-approved encryption standards.
+In other words, it has all a home user needs to achieve a good level of computer data privacy.

 Download Rohos Mini Drive